-To the Nazis, it did not make an ounce of difference that Fritz Haber was a Nobel Prize Laureate and a decorated war veteran who ended the world population crisis by single-handedly inventing liquid ammonia to come out of the air or even that he had been baptized a Lutheran.
+To the Nazis, it did not make an ounce of difference that Haber was a Nobel Prize Laureate or a decorated war veteran who ended the world population crisis by single-handedly inventing liquid ammonia to come out of the air or even that he had been baptized a Lutheran.
 All they knew or cared about was one thing.

 He was a Jew.

-What a person had made of themselves to be and what they had achieved in their own individual right didn’t matter to these people.
+What a person had made of themselves and what they had personally achieved in their own individual right didn’t matter to these people.
 It was all about where you came from and whether your people were the right kind.